You don’t decide only once to be an antiracist.

 “We have to be conscious of it on a regular basis in order to not be that way anymore,” he said.

-Explaining how to be an antiracist.
+Kendi was at Bates to give a talk titled “How to Be an Antiracist.”
 It’s a prescription he’s abundantly qualified to offer.
 Professor of history and international relations at American University, he’s also the founding director of the Antiracist Research and Policy Center at American.

 Moreover, Kendi wrote Stamped from the Beginning: The Definitive History of Racist Ideas in America, which was awarded the 2016 National Book Award for Nonfiction, making Kendi the youngest scholar in 30 years to receive that honor.